damianhakert/damianhakert.github.io/source/handbook/sales/demo/index.html.md

 ## Feedback (Cycle Analytics)

 But remember the goal of continuous delivery is not just about automating your deployments, it’s also about identifying bottlenecks in your deployment process and streamlining those over time.
 To help you spot bottlenecks in your development process, GitLab has a built-in dashboard that tracks your cycle time.
-We not only measure how long it takes your team to move from idea to production but we also report how much time your team spends in each step of the development process.
-Understanding how long it takes the team to move through the development process is the first step toward improving it.

 > * Click Cycle Analytics